Waterworks Faucets Review & Rating Updated: May 1, 2026

 The striking Easton kitchen faucet collection appears to be a slight variation of a design.

-Waterworks faucets are available in five metal finishes: brass, copper, chrome, gold, and nickel.
+Waterworks faucets are available in twelve standard finishes.
 The company does not offer non-metallic finishes.

-All of the finishes are except brass.
-Brass is simply the actual material of the faucet buffed and polished, brushed, or burnished to create an attractive finish.
+All finishes are except brass.
+Brass is simply the actual material of the faucet buffed and polished, brushed, or burnished to create a finish.

-All finishes are characterized by Waterworks as , meaning they
+Waterworks characterizes its finishes as , meaning they

 "will naturally age, patina, and take on their own individual appearances as they are exposed to time, climate, environment, and handling …"

-But, the gold used in faucet finishes is not pure.
-It is an alloy that usually includes copper and (sometimes) silver.
+But the gold used in faucet finishes is usually not pure, 24-carat gold.
+It is an alloy that typically includes copper and (sometimes) silver.
 Pure gold is very soft and scratches easily.
 Copper and silver make it harder but also allow it to tarnish ever so slightly.

-If you choose either of the highly reactive metals (brass or copper) or a chemically altered finish, you are not buying a carefree faucet.
-You are buying a lifetime battle against tarnish that involves repeated and regular maintenance.
+If you choose either of the highly reactive metals (brass or copper) what are called "living finishes," you are not buying a carefree faucet.

 Visualizing the aged look of a finish can be a problem, however.
 Waterworks never shows a finish in its aged state.
 Its images are of new faucets in pristine factory-fresh finishes.

 You will pretty much have to guess what a finish will look like as the months and years roll by.
-(Our polished/Tarnished comparison table may help, however.)
+(Our Metal Finishes: Plished/Tarnished comparison table may help, however.)

 A few faucets such as those in the Easton or Henry collections may include wood trim as an option.

-The key to preventing tarnish is to overlay the metal with a coating that protects the finish from coming into contact with air, water, and other elements in the environment.
+The key to preventing tarnish in highly reactive metals like brass and copper is to overlay the metal with a coating that protects it from coming into contact with air, water, and other elements in the environment.

-If the faucet is new from the factory, it can be prevented from tarnishing by cleaning the faucet (to remove the installer's fingerprints), and applying wax immediately after installation.
-If it is partly tarnished and has reached the desired patina, apply wax to prevent further tarnishing.
+If the faucet is new from the factory, tarnishing can be reduced by cleaning the faucet (to remove the installer's fingerprints), and applying wax immediately after installation.
+If it is partly tarnished and has reached the desired patina, apply wax to retard further tarnishing.

 Metal Finishes